goharbor/harbor/docs/installation_guide_ova.md

 ### Security

 By default, Harbor uses HTTPS for secure communication.
 A self-signed certificate is generated at first boot based on its FQDN or IP address.
 A Docker client or a VCH (Virtual Container Host) needs to trust the certificate of Harbor's CA in order to interact with Harbor.

 Harbor always tries to generate a self-signed certificate based on its FQDN.
 Therefore, its IP address must have a FQDN associated with it in the DNS server.
 If Harbor cannot resolve its IP address to a FQDN, it generates the self-signed certificate using its IP address.
 In this case, Harbor can only be accessed by IP address.

 If Harbor's IP address or FQDN is changed, the self-signed certificate will be re-generated.
-However, since the certificate of Harbor's own CA does not change, no certificate update is needed at the Docker client or VCH.
+However, since the certificate of Harbor's own CA does not change, no certificate update is needed in the Docker client or VCH.

-The self-generated certificate can be replaced by supplying a certificate signed by other CAs in OVA's settings.
+Harbor's self-generated certificate can be replaced by supplying a certificate signed by other CAs in OVA's settings.

 Harbor can be configured to use plain HTTP for some environments such as testing and continuous integration (CI).
 However, it is **NOT** recommended to use HTTP for production because the communication is never secure.